jlochman/hitbtc-ws/README.md

 It uses Spring Boot, Lombok and Retrofit.

-After running `App`, one websocket connection to obtain orderbook updates is opened once per second.
+After running `App`, websocket connection to obtain orderbook updates is opened once per second.

-When some number of connections is reached, `ProtocolException` is reached.
+When some number of connections is reached, `ProtocolException` is thrown.

 ```
 java.net.ProtocolException: Expected HTTP 101 response but was '429 Too Many Requests'